richardeigenmann/Webtrees-Docker/Readme.md

 # if not, modify them in the file docker-compose.yml
 # under 'environmnet'!
 docker-compose up -d --build

+# If you get an error about the permissions log into the container and correct them
+docker exec -it Webtrees_webserver bash
+root@827bbf76cde7:/# chmod 777 /var/www/data
 ```

 Then open: http://localhost:8180